 The FDA reported that it has received 23 reports of liver problems with people taking Hydroxycut products.
 Because the FDA relies on voluntary reports to detect problems with dietary supplements, the FDA reporting system typically learns of only a small fraction of the injuries in these types of cases, so the number of injuries is likely to be substantially higher.Is Hydroxycut Safe?

-Many years ago, Hydroxycut was the suspect in a death of a teenage boy, according to the FDA.
+Many years ago, Hydroxycut was the suspect in the death of a teenage boy, according to the FDA.
 Other patients experienced symptoms ranging from jaundice, or yellowing of the skin, to liver failure.
 One user of Hydroxycut received a transplant and another was placed on a waiting list for a new liver.
-There is not definitive “proof” that Hydroxycut was the cause, but the patients were reportedly otherwise healthy and their symptoms began after they started using Hydroxycut.
+There is no definitive “proof” that Hydroxycut was the cause, but the patients were reportedly otherwise healthy and their symptoms began after they started using Hydroxycut.
 Since then, Hydroxycut no long contains ephedra.

 Many have criticized how easy it is to get drugs and devices approved by the FDA even though they lack the safety data proving the safety of the drug or device.
 Multiply that concern by 1000 and you have the situation we have with supplements in this country.
 It is the Wild West.
 Hydroxycut reportedly did/does help you lose weight, although that evidence is mostly anecdotal because the FDA requires so little data from supplement manufacturers.
 Hydroxycut also has a lot of caffeine (a powerful stimulant and appetite suppressant) which might explain why users have reported weight loss while taking Hydroxycut.
 (One of the lawyers in our office purchased Hydroxycut, but never used the product; one of our paralegals took the product for years.)